Power-Components/powergrid-doc/docs/table/action-rules.md

 Sometimes you need to control the behavior of rows, checkboxes, or buttons based on record value, user permission or the combination of multiple conditions.

-A common example is to list products of stock with a red background and without the "Order" button.
+A common example is to list out-of-stock products with a red background and without the "Order" button.

 PowerGrid offers a set of `Action Rules` which can be combined to control style, content, and behavior of `Action Buttons`, `Action Checkboxes` and table rows.